Product and Quotient Rules in Calculus

 \(u(x)=\frac{x\text{ }sin(x)}{7x^{2}+2}\)

-We can clearly see that this function is in fraction form, with a product in its numerator.
-Let’s label the top \(f\) and the bottom \(g\) to keep track of everything easier.
+Notice that this function is in fraction form, with a product in the numerator.
+Let’s label the top \(f\) and the bottom \(g\) to make it easier to keep track of everything.

 \(f=x\text{ }sin(x)\)